Rahul-119/Rahul-119/README.md

 ## 📝 About Me
-Hi, I am [Rahul Dutta], a passionate developer focused on building clean and interactive web interfaces.
+Hi, I am Rahul Dutta, a passionate developer focused on building clean and interactive web interfaces.
 I also enjoy solving competitive programming problems and improving my problem-solving skills.

 ## 💻 What I Do